Associate of Applied Science (AAS) Digital Media Degree

-The Associates of Applied Science (AAS) Degree in Digital Media curriculum is designed to prepare students as computer graphic designers and desktop publishers for the media business.
-Students are emphasized to prepare themselves for the “real world” of electronic publishing.
-The students will learn design newspaper and magazine layouts, flyers, logos; scanning and editing photographs; as well as video editing, and web design with animation, students learn two key web graphic programs, one for animation of text and object, and the other for web page creation.
+The Associate of Applied Science (AAS) Digital Media Degree is designed to prepare students as computer graphic designers and desktop publishers for the media business.
+Digital media degree students are encouraged to prepare themselves for the “real world” of electronic publishing.
+The students will learn design for newspaper and magazine layouts, flyers, and logos; scanning and editing photographs; as well as video editing and web design with animation.
+Digital media degree students learn two key web graphic programs: one for animation of text and object, and the other for web page creation.
 Students also learn to navigate the internet, use search engines, download documents, and create email accounts.
-The student creates a website which contains production from all modules.
+Digital media degree students create a website which contains production from all modules.
 The computer lab has both Microsoft PCs and Macintosh computers for students to get cross-platform training.
 All through the course, students are guided through portfolio preparation, an important feature of the program, designed to provide clear evidence of the student’s job market skills.
-The program provides expanded knowledge and understanding of general education courses which are beneficial to students to interact within their community and beyond.
+The program provides expanded knowledge and understanding of general education courses which are beneficial to the student’s interactions within their community and beyond.

 The diagram below highlights the major topics covered in the program.
-Upon successful completion, the graduates receive Asscociates of Applied Science Degree in Digital Media.
+Upon successful completion, the graduate receives an Associate of Applied Science Degree in Digital Media.
 For complete and detailed information please refer to the college catalog.

-After graduation, the (AAS) graduates are ready to assume roles of graphic designers, desktop publishers, and web designers.
-This program qualifies the student for many different positions in the computer graphics market.
-In addition to their computer graphics skills, graduates can draw upon basic skills such as speed typing and a word-processing.
-Graduates will be able to be hired by businesses providing computer graphics and desktop publishing services, advertising agencies, print shops and publishers of magazines, and web design for general the media.
-Graduates may also find that working as a freelance has many rewards, their skills at creating and implementing graphics for the World Wide Web will make them attractive to many prospective customers.
+Upon receiving the digital media degree, the (AAS) graduates are ready to assume the roles of graphic designers, desktop publishers, and web designers.
+This program qualifies the student for many different positions in the digital media and computer graphics market.
+In addition to their computer graphics skills, graduates can draw upon basic skills such as speed typing and word-processing.
+Graduates will be hirable by businesses providing computer graphics and desktop publishing services, advertising agencies, print shops and publishers of magazines, and web design for the general media.
+Graduates may also find that working as a freelancer has many rewards.
+Their skills at creating and implementing graphics for the World Wide Web will make them attractive to many prospective customers.

 For admission to the Associate of Applied Science (AAS) degree program, the students must have proof of high school graduation or equivalent, obtain a passing score on the school entrance exam and be interviewed by the Admissions Department.